 As Professor Irving Kirsch, Director of Placebo Studies, Harvard University puts it: ‘Hypnotic inductions are expectancy modification procedures that produce placebo effects without the use of placebos.
 In fact, it is possible to produce all of the suggested effects of hypnosis by giving subjects a placebo and telling them that it produces a hypnotic state.’

 There are no molecules demonstrably affecting any pathological process in homeopathic remedies; no ‘subluxations’ which, if ‘adjusted’, result in benefit to any specific somatic disorder; no points or meridians which, if stimulated by needles, result in any greater benefit than can be achieved by placebo techniques; no unidentified ‘vital forces’ in herbal preparations other than chemicals as analysed by orthodox pharmacologists; no ‘auras’, ‘energies’ or occult esoteric forces which may ‘heal’ after hand positioning, touching, or thoughts; no ‘healing forces’ in crystals and other substances not known to conventional science.
-However, all these practices, remedies, techniques and methods may induce placebo responses and so may benefit patients as evidenced by their declared experiences of ‘feeling better’.
+However, all these practices, remedies, techniques and methods may induce placebo responses which may benefit patients as evidenced by their declared experiences of ‘feeling better’.

 Placebists offer consolation for present suffering, hope for the future and love at all times.

 Dr. Richard Rawlins MB BS MBA FRCS is a Consultant Orthopaedic Surgeon, former Chairman of the UK Consultants Conference, of the BMA’s Clinical Audit Committee and of the Health Quality Service’s Advisory Council.
 Richard is an Expert Witness for the Courts, a Freeman of the City of London, a member of the editorial board of Focus on Alternative and Complementary Therapies (FACT), a Member of the Worshipful Society of Apothecaries and a Member of the Magic Circle.